 There are 4 methods as it depends on the page editor you use.
 The shortcode and widget methods are independent of the editor.

-All methods presented below have exactly the same options available.
+📝 Note: All methods presented below have exactly the same options available.
 The only difference is the editor.

 Integration with the WordPress editor

-- Validate - it will open the w3org feed validator to check your source before loading it
+- Validate - it will open the w3org feed validator to check your source before loading it.

-- The categories button - will open the Feedzy categories feature, the functionality is explained below.
+- The categories button - will open the Feedzy categories feature.
+The functionality is explained below.

 Integration with Elementor

-When using Elementor plugin for editing the post/page, you can find the Feedzy widget in the left panel where all the elements are.
+When using the Elementor plugin for editing the post/page, you can find the Feedzy widget in the left panel where all the elements are.
 Drag and drop the widget in the desired area of the page.
 Then add the desired feed(s) and set the available parameters in the left panel.

-Feedzy Pro is also compatible with Elementor Pro which means you can create your own template with the Feedzy Loop widget available in Elementor.
-For customizing the template structure, magic tags can be used to fetch items from the feed.
-Once the structure of the feeds is defined, you can use a dedicated Elementor widget to set the feeds source and the template(created in Elementor) to be applied on the feeds loop.
+Feedzy Pro is also compatible with Elementor Pro, which means you can create your own template with the Feedzy Loop widget available in Elementor.
+Customizing the template structure, magic tags can be used to fetch items from the feed.
+Once the structure of the feeds is defined, you can use a dedicated Elementor widget to set the feeds source and the template(created in Elementor) to be applied to the feeds loop.

 Using a shortcode

-The basic shortcode is [feedzy-rss feeds="source_URL"].
-For the complete list of the available parameters, please check the following guide: How to use Feedzy with a shortcode.
+📝 Note: For the complete list of the available parameters, please check the following guide: How to use Feedzy with a shortcode.